pluhin/sa.it-academy.by/docks/Home_Tasks/README.md

 - Create and add index.html files
 - Check deployment

-Your playbook put into folder `06.Ansible cruise` and create file `06.Ansible cruise.md` with description of your ansible roles (What it does, examples of command/parametrs) and add to your repository, then prepare PR (Pull Request)
+Your playbook put into folder `07.Ansible cruise` and create file `07.Ansible cruise.md` with description of your ansible roles (What it does, examples of command/parametrs) and add to your repository, then prepare PR (Pull Request)

+## 08. Ansible.
+Spinup

+Implement testing role:

+- Check if we have SUDO with NOPASSWD
+- Checks to public repository (debian/centos and pip)
+- Check if we have connection to docker hub registry (return content check)
+- Check if we have enough RAM/HDD (you can create thresholds by yourself)

+Add molecule test for that

+Your playbook/role put into folder `08.Ansible.Spinup` and create file `08.Ansible.Spinup.md` with description) and add to your repository, then prepare PR (Pull Request)

-## 07. Ansible Workshop
+## 09. Ansible Workshop

 - Finsh deployment of application
 - Create a project with your initals in application